 Where a purchaser has not previously owned a residence in Queensland or elsewhere, the purchaser of a home receives a more generous concession on duty.

 This concession comprises a rebate in addition to the home concession on properties (this concession may not be applicable if the purchase price is less than the full market value of the property).
 The size of the rebate depends on the value of the property.

-For 2023-24 and earlier, a full concession is provided for purchases of a first principal place of residence valued up to \$500,000, phasing out at \$550,000.
+For contracts signed before 9 June 2024, a full concession is provided for purchases of a first principal place of residence valued up to \$500,000, phasing out at \$550,000.

-From 2024-25, a full concession will be provided for eligible purchases of a first principal place of residence valued up to \$700,000, phasing out at \$800,000.
+For contracts signed on or after 9 June 2024, a full concession is provided for eligible purchases of a first principal place of residence valued up to \$700,000, phasing out at \$800,000.